 Form I-864, Affidavit of Support, is required for most family-based immigrants and some employment-based intending immigrants to show that they have adequate means of financial support and are not likely to become a public charge.
+The law does not require other categories like asylum/refugee, special immigrants, or diversity visas to submit the Form I-864.

 It’s a contract between a sponsor and the U.S. government.
 The sponsor promises to support the intending immigrant if he or she is unable to do so on their own.